dagster-io/dagster/python_modules/dagster/docs/reference.rst

 with a config corresponding to one of these contexts, it yields an execution plan suitable for the given environment.

+Resources
+^^^^^^^^^

+Resources are pipeline-scoped and typically used to expose features of the execution environment (like database connections) to solids during pipeline execution.
+Resources can also clean up after execution resolves.
+They are typically defined using the :func:`@resource <dagster.resource>` decorator or using the :class:`ResourceDefinition` class directly.

 Repository
 ^^^^^^^^^^